 How often should the client be in touch with the AM?

+This is a tough question to answer because every business has different requirements, so I think it’s a case by case basis.
+I would say that weekly or fortnightly in the first 2 months is quite normal and then once or twice after that is quite normal.
 The more communication the client has with the Account Manager, the better but touching base too often can have an adverse effect too because that can lead to unrealistic expectations against the time it takes for production to be completed.

 The short answer should be as necessary.

 Harder question, are their proactive ways to ensure your account manager is always working hard for you?